doitintl/iris3/README.md

         * With `-c`, resources will get labeled only by cron.
 This saves costs.
         * By default, only a few types of resource will be labeled by cron.
 (Cloud SQL and Disks.)
-          You may wish to set `label_all_on_cron` to `True` in `config.yaml` so that everything is labeled by cron, though this does mean that Iris3 has to iterate over *all* your resources.
+          You may wish to set `label_all_on_cron` to `True` in `config.yaml` so that everything is labeled by cron, though this does mean that Iris has to iterate over *all* your resources.
-* If you redeploy different versions of Iris3 code.
+* If you redeploy different versions of Iris code.
     * If new plugins were added or some removed, the log sink *will* be updated to reflect this.
-    * If the parameters for subscriptions or topics were changed in a new version of the Iris3 code, the subscriptions or topics will not be updated.
+    * If the parameters for subscriptions or topics were changed in a new version of the Iris code, the subscriptions or topics will not be updated.
 You would have to delete them first.

 ### Configuration

 * See `config.yaml` for documentation of these options:
     - What projects to include.
 (The default is all projects in the organization.)
-    - A prefix for all label keys (so, if the prefix is `iris`, labels will look like `iris_name` etc.)
+    - A prefix for all label keys (so, if the prefix is `xyz`, labels will look like `xyz_name` etc.)
     - Whether to copy all labels from the project into resources in the project.
-    - Whether the Cloud Scheduler cron job should label all types of resources (which can get expensive as *all* resources in all projects will need to be scanned) or just the types that need it  (Cloud SQL and Disks).
-Setting this to `True` may be useful for a first run, to label existing resources.
+    - Whether the Cloud Scheduler cron job should label all types of resources.
+(If so, Iris must scan *all* resources in all projects, which we avoid by default); or just the types that need it (Cloud SQL and Disks).
+        - Setting this to `True` may be useful for a first run, to label existing resources.
 * `app.yaml` lets you configure App Engine.
 See App Engine documentation.
-  * You can also change the secret token for PubSub here
+  * You can also change the secret token for PubSub here.
-* See the `-c` switch discussed [above](#deployment) for disabling the on-event labeling a and relying on Cloud Scheduler cron.
+* See the `-c` switch on `deploy.sh` discussed in ["Deployment" above](#deployment) for disabling the on-event labeling and using only Cloud  Scheduler cron.
-* `cron.yaml` lets you change the timing for the Cloud Scheduler cron scheduled labelings.
+* `cron.yaml` lets you change the timing for the Cloud Scheduler scheduled labelings.

 ## Architecture

-* Iris runs in Google App Engine Standard Environment (Python 3)
+* Iris runs in Google App Engine Standard Environment (Python 3).
 * The cron job is run in Cloud Scheduler (see `cron.yaml`)
 * A Log Sink on the organization level sends all logs about resource-creation to a PubSub topic.
     * The Log Sink is filtered to include only supported resource types and (if configured) specific projects